“She stood in the storm, and when the wind did not blow her way, she adjusted her sails.”

-This inspirational quote could have been written about our CEO, Joyce Landry.
+This inspirational quote from Elizabeth Edwards could have been written about our CEO, Joyce Landry.
 When cruise lines abruptly ceased operations due to the pandemic in March 2020, Landry & Kling’s core business – cruise meetings and incentives – was also put on hold.

 But Joyce was undeterred.
 Our visionary co-founder “adjusted the sails” to find new business opportunities and keep the company afloat.
 As a result, Landry & Kling Global Cruise Services has expanded its service capabilities beyond the corporate market to include workforce accommodations and specialized vessel charter projects.
 Our new tagline says it all: “If we can’t find a suitable vessel for you, no one can!”

 When a writer from the Miami Herald began researching businesses for a story about how cruise industry professionals have been coping since ships stopped sailing, she naturally reached out to Joyce Landry.
 The article by Taylor Dolven, “Cruise Industry Workers Ready for a Restart”, was published on April 26, 2021.

 The article describes how Joyce was forced to pivot from Landry & Kling’s core pre-pandemic business – organizing corporate meetings, events, and incentives at sea.
 Under Joyce’s direction, our company turned its focus on sourcing and organizing floating accommodation and workforce housing vessels.